orzcode/grid-dash/README.md

 Mobile responsiveness was not a goal of this project however I have performed some extra work to make this mobile responsive as well.

+Additionally, the side navbar was made into a 'sticky' format which was beyond the project aims.

 Future potential: Use javascript to manifest/pull realtime project info for cards section.